Skip to main content

 Depolarization of the Presynaptic Membrane

-Depolarization refers to the change in membrane potential that makes the inside of the neuron less negative compared to the outside.
-In the context of an axon terminal, this change is crucial for initiating the release of neurotransmitters.
-When the presynaptic membrane depolarizes, it triggers a series of events that lead to the opening of voltage-gated channels.
+Depolarization refers to the reduction in membrane potential, making the inside of the neuron less negative compared to the outside.
+In the context of an axon terminal, depolarization is crucial as it triggers the opening of voltage-gated ion channels, which is a key step in neurotransmitter release during synaptic transmission.

 Recommended video: